 15 Positive Parenting Strategies for the Teenage Years

 How can we raise teenagers and help them embrace Christian values to become loving, moral, secure, and respectful people?

 Our family is still in the midst of this goal but here are 15 positive parenting strategies for the teenage years that we have learned along the way.

-- Be secure and complete in our own identity which helps us resist the urge to live vicariously through our teenager.
+- Be secure and complete in our own identity which helps us resist the urge to live vicariously through our teenagers.
 When we trust we are created in God’s image for a purpose, we do not try to take on others’ lives, including our teenagers.

 - Learn to let your teenager fail without coming to their rescue.
 This is always a difficult one.
 It is never easy to watch someone you love get hurt, lose, or fail, but failure is extremely important for your teen’s development and growth.
 We all learn more from failure than success.

 - Try to see your teen as the young adult they are becoming and that you will want to hang out with one day; just maybe not today.
-They are not our best friend as a teenager and many teenage problems with parents stem from a lack of clear boundaries in the relationship.
+They are not our best friends as a teenager and many teenage problems with parents stem from a lack of clear boundaries in the relationship.

 - Work on staying emotionally and spiritually healthy so your teenager’s pain does not become your problem.
-We all walk through seasons of pain, but if parents take own everyone in the families hurt, we never have times of peace and refreshing for our own spirit.
+We all walk through seasons of pain, but if parents carry the hurt of everyone in the family, we never have times of peace and refreshing for our own spirit.
 Perseverance in the parenting race requires a healthy soul.